 It’s’ standard for dogs to have abnormal urination if they are stressed or anxious.
 A lot of the time, a sudden change in the environment can cause stress to your dog.

 It’s’ also expected that if you bring a new pet, your existing pet can get stressed.
 Your behavior may also affect your dog and make him upset or stressed.

 Remember that undetected medical conditions may also be the reason for your dog to be stressed.
 Be sure the dog is medically alright, and then look for behavioral problems.

 If your dog consumes spices, it might irritate its digestive system.
 That might lead to stress as well.
 That’s why to be aware of what you give your dog to eat.

 Reason 4: Urinary Incontinence

 Urinary incontinence leads to involuntary leakage of your dog’s urine.
 It mainly occurs during your dog’s sleeping or after they wake up.

 It’s’ quite a common symptom for older dogs.
 Young dogs are less likely to have this problem.

 Hormonal reasons causing urinary incontinence are pretty common in female dogs.
 But the good news is these can be easily treated with medications.

 Reason 5: Issues with Training

 Most pet dogs are house-trained by their owners.
 Sometimes they may get trained and pee in the right place.
 But it’s’ not unusual that your bed will become the next place.

 You might need to retrain your dog to prevent it from peeing on the bed.
 Look out for his behavior and pattern.
 Once you have understood the way behind its behavior, act according to that.

 Marking their Territory

 It’s’ natural for dogs to mark their territory by urinating.
 Some dogs mark their territory more than others and can be more territorial.

-They might pee on your bed, which can be a big issue for you.
+They might pee on your bed, which can be a big issue.
 But these behavioral issues can be solved by proper training and behavioral correction.